Pages in Documentation

 - A Designer is used.
 Designers use Tags to link objects

-- Features with Preview can be used if they use the same settings in the Info Map
+- Features with Preview can be used if they use the same data table in the Info Map